Cologne–Düsseldorf rivalry: Benrather Line

 In the book Streit am Rhein it says:"'The 40 kilometres between the two cities have carved a rift into the Rhineland that is lovingly cultivated by both Cologne and Düsseldorf residents."
 There is indeed a border between the two cities—the Benrather Sprachlinie, which runs south of Düsseldorf and distinguishes the dialects of the two cities based on sound shifts: For example, the High German word machen is maache in Kölsch and maken in Düsseldorfer Platt, which is why it is also called the "maken-machen line".
 The Düsseldorfer Platt belongs to the Lower Franconian dialects, Kölsch in turn to the ripuarian.

-The Düsseldorf writer Heinrich Heine was critical of both dialects: in Cologne, Kobes clashed with Marizzebill in a dialect "that sounds like rotten eggs, almost smells"; he disqualified the language of his hometown, saying that one could already notice "the frog croaking of the Dutch swamps" in it.
+The Düsseldorf writer Heinrich Heine was critical of both dialects: in Cologne, Köbes clashed with Marizzebill in a dialect "that sounds like rotten eggs, almost smells"; he disqualified the language of his hometown, saying that one could already notice "the frog croaking of the Dutch swamps" in it.